Rainy Day Activities for Kids In The Northwest!

 5) Karaoke Fun – Rent a room to sing away – Round 1 in Tukwila, Wa.

-Cost – The Family Fun Center is a little more then some of these other options, but if you plan ahead and grab a Groupon it can make it more affordable.
+The Family Fun Center is packed full of things to do (bowling, laser tag, games, small rides a play area and more), and if you plan ahead and grab a Groupon it can make it more affordable.
 The deals on Groupon come and go, but grab them when they do and its a great way to save for a spot the kids really love.

 The mall is not the first place you might think of for outdoor fun, but it’s one my kids love.
-At the Outlet Mall in Auburn (formally SuperMall), there is a play structure for little kids, but they also have mechanical animals you can rent to ride around the mall (and you can put two kids on one)!
+At the Outlet Mall in Auburn (formally SuperMall), there is a play structure for little kids, but they also have mechanical animals you can rent to ride around the mall (and you can put two kids on one), some games you can play for free (like ping pong and giant chess) you can play for free, as well as other paid attractions – all in one spot.

 You can also sign up for their kids club here, and kids will get a free drawstring backpack, as well as access to free events throughout the year.